 Now plain ol’ chia seed puddings (to be honest) give me the heebie jeebies.
 The texture is just too weird for me.
-Too many slimy spheres wiggling around my tongue.
-Eww.
+Too many slimy spheres wiggling around on my tongue.

-When chia seeds are just a component though and there are other textures to distract your mouth, like walnuts and shredded coconut and cacao nibs, the texture is truly, perfectly, an overnight oats replica.
+But when chia seeds are just a component, there are other textures to distract your mouth.
+With walnuts, shredded coconut and cacao nibs, the texture is truly, perfectly, an overnight oats replica.

 Another grab and go breakfast you will love:

 Paleo Overnight “Oats”